SwissDataScienceCenter/renkulab-docker/README.md

 ## Naming Conventions

-Images in https://hub.docker.com/r/renku/renkulab/tags follow the following naming conventions to help you know which image to choose for your renku project:
+Images exist in on https://hub.docker.com in `renku/renkulab-*` repos, where `*` represents the "flavor" (programming language or based image).
+Read the following naming conventions below to select the image that's right for you:

-`renku/renkulab:renku[renku-python version]-[image flavor][image flavor version]-[tag|hash]`
+`renku/renkulab-[image flavor]:[image flavor version]-renku[renku-python version]-[tag|hash]`

 For example:
-`renku/renkulab:renku0.10.3-py3.7-0.6.2`
+`renku/renkulab-py:3.7-renku0.10.3-0.6.2`

 * `renku/renkulab`: indicates this is an image you can use to spawn an environment from your project on Renkulab.
+* `-py`: indicates this is a python image flavor; either the programming language installed in the environment, or the base image that extra dependencies are added to.
+  See below for details about the available flavors.
-* `renku[renku version]` (e.g. `renku0.10.3`): indicates the version of the
+* `3.7`: indicates the version of python is 3.7
-  renku CLI installed in the image.
+* `renku0.10.3`: indicates the version of the renku CLI installed in the image.
   Note: if no version is present, it's the latest available development version.
-* `[image flavor][image flavor version]` (e.g. `r3.6.3`): image flavor refers either
-  to the programming language installed in the environment, or the base image that extra dependencies are added to.
-See below for details about the available flavors.
-* `[tag|hash]` (e.g. `0.6.2`): the tag is a value given to a commit of the repository and indicates that the version is part of a release.
+* `0.6.2` (or `d572e9a`): the tag is a value given to a commit of the repository and indicates that the version is part of a release.
 If the version is not part of a release, this value is the first few chars of the git commit SHA from which the image is built.